 (4) The Minister is to ensure that the reasons in support of an order, the amendment or repeal of an order or the renewal of an order under subsection (1) are laid before each House of Parliament in accordance with section 42 of the Interpretation Act 1984 as it applies under subsection (3) of this section.

-223. Review by Minister
+223. Decision as to individual student, review of by Minister

 (1) A person who is aggrieved by a decision —